dougbutner/fractal-mandalas/README.md

 # Crediting the Author

-To credit please use one or both od the following options
+To credit please use one or both of the following options

 👨🏻‍🎨 [douglas.life](https://douglas.life)